ingvoo/checklist-wordpress/README.md

 ## After going live
 + Check all links, again.
 + Check if system administrator will be doing a scheduled backup of files and database.
 If not set up a a backup plan.
 [Updraft Plus](https://wordpress.org/plugins/updraftplus/) is quite a quite good free plugin.
++ Install a caching plugin.
+[WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) is fast and easy to set up.

 ### Security
 + Disallow Dashboard editor for security reasons.
 Place `define( 'DISALLOW_FILE_EDIT', true )` in the `wp-config.php` file.